oercompbiomed/CBM101/setup.md

 git clone https://github.com/oercompbiomed/CBM101
 cd CBM101
 ```

 ### Configure the Python-environment:
+**NB!** Before executing the next command, we recommend you temporarily deactivate your antivirus (AV) software.
+Some software conflates python.exe with a virus (IDP.generic), and will corrupt your install.
+If your AV gives this warning, delete your environment (`conda remove --name cbm101 --all --yes`), deactivate the AV and run the commands below.
 ```bash
 conda env update
 ```
+You should now reactivate the AV.

 ### Activate the environment:
 ```bash